awendt/hometown/README.md

 And then I realized: Everybody should be doing this for their hometown...

 So here you go: A basic template to show off how much better your hometown is!
-Tell the world about it by adding your hometown.
+Tell the world about it by adding your hometown to [myhometownisbetterthanyours.com](http://www.myhometownisbetterthanyours.com)

 ## How to contribute